 Sauze is one of the most well-known resorts in the Via Lattea (“Milky Way”) chains.
 It has 400km of skiing.
 Sauze has a laid-back skiing atmosphere with mostly intermediate slopes.
 But the après-ski drinks are even more delicious!
 Sauze has reverted to its former wild party-oriented reputation, but it still offers a great apres ski with many options of bars, restaurants, and nightclubs.

 Our recommendation: Del Falco is a great place to eat dinner in the Old Town.
 You can choose from a three-course skier’s menu or a la carte.
 It will help you to recharge after a long day on the slopes.
 Paddy McGinty’s is the place to go for drinks.
-You don’t want the night ending?
+You don’t want the night to end?
 Schuss and Banditos are two nightclubs that stay open late after bars close.

 The closest airport to Sauze d’Oulx is Turin.
-It takes approximately an hour for an on-the ground transfer.
+It takes approximately an hour for an on-the-ground transfer.
 The quickest and most cost-effective way to get to the airport is by private transfer.
 However, a bus can be taken to the Turin train station, where you can then catch a train to Oulx.

 For budget-minded travelers and sure snow: Cervinia (Valle d’Aosta).

 Cervinia is located at the foot of the Matterhorn in Aosta Valley.
 It’s one of the most popular resorts in the Alps, with its snow-covered slopes almost always!
 Cervinia, at a height of approximately 3,500m, has its own glacier (the Matterhorn), and is the first resort to receive snow.
 For the second consecutive year, The Post Office Resort Report rated Cervinia as one of the most affordable resorts in the world.
-This means that it is a top-of the-line resort for a reasonable price.
+This means that it is a top-of-the-line resort for a reasonable price.
 Zermatt can be found just above Cervinia.
 However, Zermatt is very expensive so it is worth staying on Cervinia’s side.

 How to get there:

 Private taxis and shuttles can be taken from Turin, the nearest airport, or from Geneva or Milan.
-Or, from each of those cities you can take a train to the nearest train station in Chatillon/Saint-Vincent, and from Chatillon, Turin and Milan buses run directly to Cervinia.
+Or, from each of those cities, you can take a train to the nearest train station in Chatillon/Saint-Vincent, and from Chatillon, Turin, and Milan buses run directly to Cervinia.